 "Jesus," Kathleen said.
 She hadn't touched her coffee.

 "The truth is, I went easy on Klein.
 I went easy on him because I liked him.
 That's the lesson in all this: You're young, and this was your first big job.
 It's normal to have a few reservations.
 But don't let them get to you.
 Don't let Kenneth Arnold become your John Klein.
 Get me?"

 "Good," said the man in the black suit.
 "You're on the move now.
 The dossier is in your car.
 Your name this time is Elizabeth Underhill.
 The target is a woman named Natalie Wood.
 I believe you're going to Alaska and that there's going to be a problem with an oil pipeline.
 Call me from the road if you have questions."

 Kathleen (Elizabeth) readied herself to go.
 Before walking away from the table, she turned back.
 "Sir…the Engineer doesn't really work for us, does it?"
 Her voice went up an octave and cracked.
 "We work for it.
 Don't we?"

 "It's been a big day already, Elizabeth," said the man in the black suit.
 "Maybe these sorts of questions should wait until you're more…situated."

 He began reading his paper again, from the beginning.
 Elizabeth walked away.
 Outside the diner, something else left too.
 Only the man in the black suit remained.
-But soon, he vanished also.
-As if he'd never been there at all.
+When he left, it would be like he was never there at all.

 In December 1967, a bridge collapse in Point Pleasant killed 46 people.
 In its wake, the Mothman sightings ceased.
-Conspiracy theorists have long tried to link the creature to the disaster.
+Conspiracy theorists have long linked the creature with the disaster.

-There have been no substantial Mothman sightings in over forty-five years.
+There have been no substantial Mothman sightings in over 45 years.
 Attempts to link the Mothman to disasters and incidents outside of Point Pleasant are purely speculative.
+But people do talk.